Damon Key Leong Kupchak Hastert, Attorney, Director

 Nishimoto is a graduate of Punahou School and is also an honors graduate of both the University of Southern California and the Pacific Coast Banking School in Seattle.

 He currently serves on the board of Castle Medical Center and Chamber of Commerce of Hawaii.
 He formerly held board positions with the Maui Chamber of Commerce, Maui Memorial Medical Center Foundation, Maui Economic Development Board, University of Hawai‘i Maui Campus - Chancellor’s Advisory Council, Maui Visitors Bureau, Maui United Way, Finance Committee for the Montessori School of Maui, Maui Food Bank, Big Brothers Big Sisters of Maui, March of Dimes, Kiwanis Club of Maui, Alii Community Care, Kula Agricultural Park Committee, and the Carden Academy of Maui.

 Hawaiian Airlines - Executive Vice President/Chief Financial Officer

-Shannon Okinaka is vice president/controller at Hawaiian Airlines.
-She has been with the company since 2005 and previously served as a senior director.
+Shannon Okinaka is Executive Vice President/Chief Financial Officer at Hawaiian Airlines.
+She has been with the company since 2005 and previously served as Vice President/Controller.
 Prior to joining Hawaiian Airlines, Okinaka served as a manager with PricewaterhouseCoopers LLP and before that as a senior auditor at Hawaiian Electric Co.

 A certified public accountant, Okinaka graduated from the University of Hawai’i at Manoa, earning a bachelor’s degree in Business Administration in Management Information Systems and Accounting.
 She was raised on Hawai’i's Big Island and graduated from Waiakea High School in Hilo.